open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 more backends/destinations.
 Exporters may support one or more [data sources](../../concepts/signals).

-The `exporters:` section is how exporters are configured.
-Exporters may come with default settings, but many require configuration to specify at least the destination and security settings.
+Exporters are configured in the `exporters:` section of the YAML configuration file.
+Exporters may come with their own default settings, but many require configuration to specify at least the destination and security settings.
 Any configuration for an exporter must be done in this section.
-Configuration parameters specified for which the exporter provides a default configuration are overridden.
+The default configuration parameters specified in the exporter are consequently overridden.

 > Configuring an exporter does not enable it.
 Exporters are enabled via
 > pipelines within the [service](#service) section.